Analysis and reformulation of the $k$--$\omega$ turbulence model for buoyancy-driven thermal convection: Introduction

-This difficulty does not arise in the $k$--$\omega$ formulation: in the $k$--$\omega$ model, $\omega$ attains a peak at the wall and its near-wall distribution is prescribed solely by viscosity \citep{wilcox1998turbulence}.
-Consequently, even in a Rayleigh--B\'enard convection configuration, the steady-state $\omega$ distribution is uniquely determined, thereby enabling an explicit analytical solution.
+This difficulty does not arise in the $k$--$\omega$ formulation.
+In the $k$--$\omega$ model, $\omega$ attains a peak at the wall and its near-wall distribution is prescribed solely by viscosity \citep{wilcox2006turbulence}.
+Consequently, even in a Rayleigh--B\'enard configuration, the steady-state $\omega$ distribution is uniquely determined, enabling an explicit analytical solution.
 Establishing such an analytical solution for the $k$--$\omega$ model is therefore one of the central objectives of the present study.
-Owing to the distinct mathematical structures of the two models, the analytical approach introduced here for the $k$--$\omega$ model is almost entirely independent of the prior analysis for the $k$--$\varepsilon$ model.
+Because of the distinct mathematical structures of the two models, the analytical approach introduced here for the $k$--$\omega$ model is largely independent of the prior analysis for the $k$--$\varepsilon$ model.

-The main contributions of this study are threefold: (i) an analytical framework that clarifies how the scale-determining equation governs buoyancy-dominated turbulence and its simulation behaviour; (ii) a closed-form analytical solution for one-dimensional Rayleigh--B\'enard convection under the standard $k$--$\omega$ closure, yielding explicit $\mathit{Nu}$--$\mathit{Ra}$--$\mathit{Pr}$ scalings; and (iii) corrections to the buoyancy-related model terms, intended to bring the RANS closure into closer agreement with established experimental trends across broad $\mathit{Ra}$ and $\mathit{Pr}$ ranges.
+The main contributions of this study are threefold: (i) an analytical framework that clarifies how the scale-determining equation governs buoyancy-dominated turbulence and its simulation behavior; (ii) a closed-form analytical solution for statistically one-dimensional Rayleigh--B\'enard convection under the standard $k$--$\omega$ closure, yielding explicit $\Nu$--$\Ra$--$\Pran$ scalings; and (iii) corrections to buoyancy-related model terms designed to bring the RANS closure into closer agreement with established experimental trends across broad $\Ra$ and $\Pran$ ranges.